vagrod/zara-rust/README.md

 - Medical agents, side effects, inventory monitors (to control spoiling for example), disease monitors
 - Number of built-in side effects like running effects, underwater effects and such

 Saving and restoring engine state is supported: everything except inventory items.
 Inventory is very custom to every use case, and you must handle it in the way your project structure/logic demands.
+More on this [here](https://github.com/vagrod/zara-rust/wiki/State-Management).

 The demo is using `crossterm`.